rsksmart/RSKIPs/IPs/RSKIP208.md

 ## Motivation

-The motivation is the one described in [RSKIP203](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP203.md) plus we add the requirement that contracts that forward contracts do not become vulnerable if another counter of any kind is added to the environment.
+The motivation is the one described in [RSKIP203](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP203.md) plus we add the requirement that contracts that forward contracts calls do not become suddenly vulnerable if a network upgrade adds another hidden counter to the environment.

-This RSKIP proposes to create a new `Environment` pre-compile contract to with a method to check if the minimal environment requirements given as the `env` argument are satisfied.
+This RSKIP proposes to create a new `Environment` pre-compile contract with a method to check if the minimal environment requirements given as the `env` argument are satisfied.
 The argument contains a list of fields in RLP format.
 This RSKIP defines that the first argument of the list is the stack depth.
 The gas limit is left outside `env` because the caller must provide the value externally to `CALL`.
-The remaining arguments are undefined and are ignored.
+The remaining fields are undefined and are ignored.
+It is expected that future network upgrades assume default values for missing fields.
 Users and relayers will negotiate a content for `env`.
 Smart contract do not need to interpret the content of `env`, and can simply pass it to the `checkEnvironment()` method.

 ## Specification

 The method with signature ` checkEnvironment(bytes env) returns (uint32)` is added to a new pre-compiled contract named `Environment`, created at address `0x0000000000000000000000000000000001000011`.
 The call returns 0 on success.
-On failure it returns the number of item in `env` that is not satisfied by the environment (1==first item).
+On failure it returns the position of the item in `env` that is not satisfied by the environment (1==first item).

 The argument `env` corresponds to a list of items, each coded in RLP.
 It is not an RLP list.

 The first item is the minimum stack depth.
+If the argument length is zero, the default value assumed for the stack depth item is 200.

 Additional arguments are ignored, even if they decode to invalid RLP data.